ReSurfEMG/ReSurfEMG/docs/medical-professionals.rst

 We build interfaces for ongoing research in the form of Jupyter notebooks, as well as tools for clinical research.
 The main tool for clinical researchers is the dashboard.
-The dashboard is in a seperate repository [here](https://github.com/ReSurfEMG/ReSurfEMG-dashboard).
+The dashboard is in a seperate repository (https://github.com/ReSurfEMG/ReSurfEMG-dashboard).
 At present to create a dashboard for the first time you need to use some kind of terminal.
+After you have created/installed the dashboard once, you will be able to run it like the executable programs you are used to.
+If you want to get a new release you will need to repeat the process.

 If you have no idea what a terminal even is, grab a scientist or programmer, and ask for 10 minutes of thier time.